mori-b/pydnst/README.md

     pip3 install pydnst

-For convenience the client and server are in the same package, however the "rich" dependency is only used by the server.
+For convenience the client, server, and c2 are in the same package, however the "rich" dependency is only used by the c2 module.

 <a name="features"></a>
 ## FEATURES

 pydnst is a DNS tunneling implementation in Python, supporting Linux only (the client might require a few paths tweaks to run on Windows).
+A simple rich interface on the server side enables to send commands to specific clients, and watch the responses in real-time.
 The client sends keep-alive requests every 30 seconds.
-If the server has a command to send to a specific client, it sends it in a response to a keep-alive.
-Then the client sends another query containing the command response.
+If the server has a command to send to a specific client, it sends it in response to a keep-alive.
+Then the client sends other queries containing the command response.
 The server can manage up to 250 clients, communication is encrypted with a unique Fernet key per client, generated on the fly and shared using RSA encryption.
-A simple rich interface on the server side enables to send commands to specific clients, and watch the responses in real-time.
-The client being implemented in Python is not stealth.
+The client being implemented in Python is not stealth, and intentionally exposes its hostname in clear text (you can tweak that).

 ![alt text](https://github.com/mori-b/pydnst/assets/22458480/fbd0e97c-2030-467b-94e0-b0943f1a9b1a)